-Fifth CEMS International Graduate Conference: Building, Bending, and Breaking Boundaries in the Eastern Mediterranean World
+Fifth CEMS International Graduate Conference: Building, Bending, and Breaking Boundaries in the Mediterranean World

 The Center for Eastern Mediterranean Studies (CEMS) at Central European University and its junior members are proud to announce the forthcoming Fifth International Graduate Conference on Building, Bending, and Breaking Boundaries in the Eastern Mediterranean World.
 This three-day conference invites graduate students of Late Antique, Islamic, Jewish, Byzantine, Medieval, Ottoman studies, and related disciplines, to present their research on the manifold and complex processes of constructing, negotiating, transgressing, and subverting social, political, cultural, or confessional boundaries in the eastern Mediterranean from Antiquity to the Early Modern period.